go-simpler/env/README.md

 }
 ```

-Here's an example of using `Map`, a `Source` implementation useful in tests:
+Here's an example of using `Map`, a `Source` implementation useful in tests.

 ```go
 m := env.Map{"PORT": "8080"}